Are you thinking about snorkeling during your next warm-weather cruise? Here’s why you should consider trying a full face snorkel mask.

 Why did I decide to try a full face snorkel mask?

-On a recent Caribbean cruise, we had the chance to snorkel from our tour boat which anchored near a coral reef.
+On a Caribbean cruise in 2018, we had the chance to snorkel from our tour boat which anchored near a coral reef.
 The guides opened up a large trunk full of jumbled snorkel gear, and our group just picked our gear from the pile.
 I swished my mask and snorkel in the saltwater, but who knows what nasties remained.

 Traditional snorkel masks don’t always seal well